dev-shah-2204/dank-memer-mining/README.md

 The code isn't very complex, it's rather simple.
 The bot sends 2 commands every minute; `pls beg` and `pls fish`.
 After doing this 10 times, the bot sends a random normal message or another dank-memer command, and then takes a 5 minute 'break'.

 The reason for all this fuss?
-Well, dank-memer is a quite smart bot.
+Well, dank-memer is a smart bot.
 Or I should say it's developer is quite smart and probably thought this through.
 There are other people like me who are "mining" or "farming" dank-memer's currency, which obviously isn't very ethical.
 I shouldn't even be posting this on GitHub, I think, but since I'm doing it, let me explain.

 Dank Memer WILL blacklist you from using any command if "he" gets to know you're mining/farming.
 If you make an ultra-efficient farming bot that sends the commands as soon as the command-cooldown is over 24/7 the bot WILL know that it's not a person typing the commands, it's a bot.